edthedev/edthedev.github.io/slides/btaa.md

 + A shared Word Document will suffice on day one.
 + GitHub Issues is the "nobody ever got fired for buying IBM" of backlogs.
 + The backlog tool you already have is the best one.
-+ A backlog is not a work queue.
-It's not a ticketing system.
++ But take care not to treat the backlog as a work queue.
-+ A backlog is a big pile of things we might someday do.
++ A backlog item is not a commitment - it's a piece of work with value that we may or may not decide to do.

 ---